 - Carbon Neutral – Given that we’re in a climate emergency, our priority must be avoiding emissions.
-Look for companies that are certified carbon neutral to help limit greenhouse gas emissions.
+Look for certified carbon neutral companies to help limit greenhouse gas emissions.
 Carbon neutral means they take action to reduce their emissions and then offset the rest through programs like tree planting.

-- Local – The benefits of buying locally are twofold, you are supporting those in your community and you can avoid carbon emissions through shorter delivery distances.
-Of course, it isn’t always possible to buy locally but it’s advantageous if you can.
+- Local – The benefits of buying locally are twofold, you support those in your community and you can avoid carbon emissions through shorter delivery distances.
+Of course, buying locally isn’t always possible but it’s advantageous if you can.

 - Zero waste – Zero waste is a broad term but the Zero Waste International Alliance defines it as, “The conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.”
 Others consider zero waste to simply mean plastic-free.

 - Circular – The Ellen Macarthur Foundation is the go-to resource for information on the circular economy.
-Circular products are those that are designed and produced in ways that eliminate waste and pollution, keep materials in use through reuse or recycling and regenerate nature by using less.
-In this way, we stop taking new resources and continue to use what we already have.
+Circular products are designed and produced in ways that eliminate waste and pollution, keep materials in use through reuse or recycling and regenerate nature by using less.
+This way, we stop using new resources and continue to use what we already have.

 - Reusable or recyclable – Packaging that can be reused, repurposed or recycled adds to the sustainability of a product.

-- Biodegradable – These materials are types of specially formed plastic or bioplastic that usually degrade within 3 to 6 months.
-But sometimes they don’t fully degrade and can leave behind microplastics.
+- Biodegradable – These materials are specially formed plastic or bioplastic that usually degrade within 3 to 6 months.
+But sometimes, they don’t fully degrade and can leave behind microplastics.
 Biodegradable is not as beneficial as compostable materials but is much better than regular plastic that doesn’t degrade.